cloudflare/workers-rs/examples/emscripten-incoming-tcp/README.md

 Worker's `connect` handler, which on the first connection binds a `TcpListener` on that port and spawns its accept loop, and hands every connection to the listener with `Socket::handle_as_node_connection`.
 The accept loop then serves connections like any Tokio server.
+The handler awaits the hand-off to completion: its return closes the socket, so spawning it or returning early would drop the connection.

 ## Two runtimes